mattscripted/til/cheat-sheets/tech-lead.md

 ## Set a technical vision

 The technical vision is the big lofty goal, like "build high-quality software."
+To achieve our technical vision, we continue to solve problems.

 ### Interview stakeholders